KungumapriyaaMKP/InfosysSpringboard/README.md

 varshitha here, guys what i should present tell me

-Guys on Sunday sir said to present Group 1 & 5 only, any changes in that ?
+Aswini: Guys on Sunday sir said to present Group 1 & 5 only, any changes in that ?
+Also I'm having internal exams this week.